TYPO3/tailor/README.md

 variable nor as argument, commands which require an extension key to be set, will throw an exception.

+**Tip:** Definition of an extension key as argument precedes the value from the environment variable.
+This means, even if you have an extension key defined globally, you can still run all commands for different extensions by adding them as argument to the command.

 ### Manage your personal access token

 Use the `ter:token:create` command to create a new token: